johno/pixyll/_posts/2022-01-04-sole_proprietrship_vs_llc.md

 Fortunately, there are hundreds of companies across the US and online that focus specifically on helping entrepreneurs get new businesses set up and registered with their state.

-There are so many tax advisors, business professionals, and lawyers who are knowledgeable of the details each entity and how they work depending on the state.
+There are so many tax advisors, business professionals, and lawyers who are familliar with the details of each entity and how they work depending on the state.

 Make sure to speak with legitimate experts such as these (not just your friends and family) before making any binding decisions.
 They have seen what works and what doesn’t.
 They know what will work best based on your unique needs.